michel1991/ocp-java-11/security/md/README.md

-### Which of these attacks is blocked by a program that validates a filename?
-* A. Denial of service
-* B. Inclusion
-* C.Injection
-* D.None of the above

-The main purpose of validating a filename is to ensure it has only valid characters and is not a command injection attack.
-Therefore, option C is correct.

-#### Which of the following are not typically considered denial of service attacks?
-(Choose two.)
-*  A. Downloading confidential information from a log file
-*  B. Uploading a very large file
-*  C. Performing SQL injection
-*  D. Passing invalid numbers to trigger overflow or underflow
-*  E. Exploiting a database resource leak
-*  F. Uploading a zip bomb

-A denial of service attack is one in which one or more requests attempt to overwhelm the system and disrupt legitimate requests.
-Option A is an access or confidentiality problem.
-Option C is about gaining access or changing data that the user should not be permitted to.
-Options B, D, E, and F are all denial of service attacks because they increase load in an attempt to bring a system down.
-Remember, a zip bomb is when a small file is expanded to become a much larger file.

 ### Which statements are correct?
 (Choose all that apply.)
 * A. A blacklist lists what is allowed.
 * B. A whitelist lists what is allowed.